There's Gold in Our Meadows

 The gold in our meadows, and all the critters it attracts, makes my life richer.
 How about you?

-If you're interested in learning more about native plants, join a local chapter of the Florida Native Plant Society www.fnps.org
+If you're interested in learning more about your local native plants, join a local chapter of a native plant society.
+In Florida it's the Florida Native Plant Society www.fnps.org .

 Click to listen to some of my relevant Times Union podcasts: